Tennessee Court Records

 Supreme Court

 The Supreme Court of Tennessee is the highest court in the state.
-It’s tasked with the responsibility of interpreting the laws of the State and country.
-However, it has limited authority over federal district courts which hear cases regarding selected federal crimes.
+It’s tasked with interpreting the laws of the state and country.
+However, it has limited authority over federal district courts, which hear cases regarding selected federal crimes.
 The court is presided over by five Justices who meet at Jackson, Knoxville, and Nashville.
 Sometimes, they may meet at other locations when required.
 The court is the last resort for appealing cases, both civil and criminal.
 It also decides delayed cases of the court of appeal and court of criminal appeal, especially when there is an urgent need for a decision.
 During appeal cases, no witnesses or juries are present.
-Attorneys can only make legal arguments, which include oral and written arguments since the court does not permit testimonies.
-After considering the arguments, the Supreme Court Justices make their decision, which is known as “Opinions.”
+Attorneys may only make legal arguments, which include oral and written arguments, since the court does not permit testimony.
+After considering the arguments, the Supreme Court Justices make their decision, which is known as “Opinions”.

 General Sessions Courts